Search This Blog

 26 December - Hat Yai, Thailand – Malaysia border – Kuala Perlis, Malaysia – 110 kilometres

-Immediately after crossing the Thailand-Malaysian border, the differences were clearly visible and mosques replaced Buddhist monasteries.
-While Malaysia was a multicultural and multi-confessional country, the official religion was Islam.
-The majority of women, therefore, were conservatively dressed or wore headscarves.
+Immediately after crossing the Thailand-Malaysia border, the differences were striking; mosques replaced Buddhist monasteries.
+While Malaysia is a multicultural and multi-religious country, Islam is the official religion.
+As a result, most women were conservatively dressed or wore headscarves.

-Ernest and I headed straight for the coast to the small village of Kuala Perlis in the far northwestern corner of Malaysia.
-The Kuala Perlis jetty was the main connecting point for Langkawi Island and was reached via a beautiful ride with majestic limestone hills in the background.
+Ernest and I headed straight to the coast, to the small village of Kuala Perlis in the far northwestern corner of Malaysia.
+The Kuala Perlis jetty served as the main connection point to Langkawi Island and could be reached via a scenic ride with majestic limestone hills in the background.

-A fascinating thing in Kuala Perlis was the “Floating Mosque”.
-The mosque was built next to the Kuala Perlis jetty and extended over the water.
-With the result at high tide, it looked as if floating.
-The mosque was also unique in that the walls were adorned with corals and pebbles, making it a peaceful place to view the sunset over the Strait of Malacca.
+One fascinating feature of Kuala Perlis is the "Floating Mosque."
+This mosque, built next to the jetty, extends over the water, creating the illusion of floating at high tide.
+What makes the mosque unique is that its walls are adorned with corals and pebbles, making it a tranquil spot to watch the sunset over the Strait of Malacca.

 No comments: